LeoEgidi/leoegidi.github.io/students.md

 description: "Master's and PhD students supervised by Leonardo Egidi"
 ---

+I have supervised 19 Master students and 2 Bachelor in Statistics and Data Science on different topics.

 ### PhD Supervision

 - **Roberto Macrì Demartino**: *PhD in Statistical Sciences*, University of Padova, "XXXVII Cycle" (2021-2024).
 Co-supervisor: Nicola Torelli.